GeneZharov/introversion/README.md

 *Alias:* `f()` (helpful with default import: `In.f()`)

-`logF()` (“f” stands for “function”) is designed to watch for function calls.
+`logF()` (“f” stands for “function”) is designed for watching for function calls.
 When a wrapped function is called, its arguments and a returned value are logged.
 If a wrapped function throws an exception, that exception will be logged and then rethrown again.
 A wrapped in the `logF()` function can be used in the same way as an unwrapped one: all arguments, `this` and a returned value will be proxied.